stas/sharedaddy-more-control/readme.txt

 == Description ==

 You can't restrict Sharedaddy only to posts or pages.
-That's why this plugin exists.
+That's why this plugin exists, now you can control Sharedaddy for your post types too.

 == Installation ==